knightweaver/cybermancy/docs/gm-facing/world/the-cabal.md

 Three signals emerged from the storm:

-* A biotech lab ship belonging to Aurelia Kincaid.
+* A biotech lab ship belonging to Aurelia Vale.
 * A datanet relay node hosting an emergent cluster of VAI subroutines.
 * A cult flotilla conducting summoning rituals to Abraxas.